mkanchwala/Spring-Solutions/README.md

 As per the Project features to add up, will provide you hot things in the Tech stack of Spring

-Stay Tuned with me on Github : Ejamaat (https://github.com/mkanchwala/Ejamaat) going to provide Amazon AWS solutions with the Same.
+Stay Tuned with me on Github : WhiteLedger (https://github.com/mkanchwala/WhiteLedger.git) going to provide Amazon AWS solutions with the Same.

 You can also see my Utilities Repositories for some Sample utilities : https://github.com/mkanchwala/utilities